VijayKrishnaIT/Angular10_Interview/README.md

 7. What is typescript and why do we need it ?

+    - TS superset of JS.
+It addes types to JS.

+    - TS gives nice OOP environment which transpiles /convert to JavaScript.

     - we will build Angular10 applications by using "TypeScript".

     - TypeScript is the "Programming language".